brentcroft/pi-cam-object-detection-service/kit/cam/README.md

 * read **./service.properties** & **./cam.properties**.
 * maybe cache the graph and label files if not found locally
-* initialise the graph
+* initialize the graph
-* initialise the camera
+* initialize the camera
-* initialise the current detection frame
+* initialize the current detection frame
 * start the camera

-The service then opens a TensorFlow Session repeats the following sequence forever, or until interrupted.
+The service then opens a TensorFlow Session and repeats the following sequence forever, or until interrupted.

 * re-read **./service.properties** & **./cam.properties**
-* take a camera image
+* get camera image
-* take a crop from the image and submit it to an Object Detection graph
+* crop detection frame from camera image and submit to graph
-* store any detection results and the images to which they relate
+* store any detection results and related images
 * maybe create boxed images
-* maybe adjust the crop frame, tracking detections
+* maybe adjust crop frame - tracking detections

 NB: Once the camera is started, its properties are never refreshed; the service has to be restarted to change camera properties.